CesarChaparro1974/Financial_Analysis_Project/README.md

 Based on the EDA, form hypotheses about what drives revenue and profit.
 For ex-
 ample:
 • “E-Commerce platform is more profitable due to lower overhead costs.”
-• “The market in Japan has seen a decline due to increased competition.” #### Design experiments or statistical tests to validate these hypotheses.
+• “The market in Japan has seen a decline due to increased competition.”<br>
+# Design
+experiments or statistical tests to validate these hypotheses.
 Visualization and Reporting
 Dashboards: